 I was born and raised in Albuquerque, and have lived here my entire life.
 I attended Valley high School, and hold a Bachelors degree in Anthropology from UNM.
 I come from a more average fitness background that included weight training as a teenager and a job for my big brother doing door installation and construction.
 Which I believe has prepared me for “functional fitness training” more so than weight training ever did.
 Still, when I began college I became lazy and hadn’t consistently stuck to anything specific.
 Through some Internet browsing of parkour and functional fitness I came across Crossfit.
 The videos of workouts left me in awe, and it just looked so fun… I came to CFABQ and my first workout gassed me in less than 6 min.
 I thought I was fit but I had never felt anything like that workout, and I loved it.
-I’ve been doing Crossfit for over 3 years now, I hold a Crossfit level 1 Certification, CrossFit Gymnastics Certification and the USAW Weightlifting Course.
+I’ve been doing Crossfit since 2009 and purchased CrossFit Albuquerque in 2014.
+I hold a Crossfit Level 1 and Level 2 Certification, CrossFit Gymnastics Certification and the USAW Weightlifting Course.
 This gym has literally changed my life and given me a new perspective on pushing past a comfort zone and working towards specific goals.
 It has also given me raw fitness and avenues to try other sports, and more importantly given me the most awesome community of people to be around and coach.
 So to see others nail that first clean, first pull up, and finish that workout that they never thought they could, makes my day.
 I love being here, and helping people move better and more efficient is my passion, because becoming a stronger, faster and more functional human being carries over to all aspects of our lives.
 Plus, just having other amazing athletes around you who can continually humble you, and make you believe that they are somehow robots is really good motivation to step it up and push yourself.
 I couldn’t ask for anything more.

 Being a CrossFit coach is something I wanted since my very first WOD (workout of the day).
 I immediately fell in love with the variety of CrossFit and the camaraderie that is central to its tenets.
 I truly believe the work we do in the gym will make you better in every aspect of your life.
 CrossFit has taught me how to deal with adversity, how to learn from failure, and constantly keeps me humble.
 It has also brought me more joy than any other activity I have ever been a part of.
 I have been doing CrossFit since June 2010 and coaching since October 2011.
 It has been one of the greatest journeys of my life and one that will continue for a lifetime.
 I know CrossFit can impact your life in much the same way as it has mine, and I look forward to standing beside you and guiding you through your journey.
 I am a Certified Level 2 CrossFit Trainer, with certificates in CrossFit Level 1, CrossFit Gymnastics, the USAW Weightlifting Course, and I earned a baccalaureate degree in Psychology from the University of New Mexico in 2005.
 Be great today and finish well!

 I grew up in a small town in New Mexico.
 I left for a short time to attend Luther College in Iowa where I played basketball and ran the 5K and 10K in track.
 After returning to New Mexico I taught high school and coached track for a while before becoming an Albuquerque firefighter.
 I discovered CrossFit Albuquerque through another firefighter and it changed my life.
 I started out at CFABQ with a strong endurance background, but I was very weak in my upper body strength (it took me months to get my first pull up).
 I started training with the team from CFABQ for the games, changed my way of eating to paleo, and have never been stronger or felt healthier.
 I believe that what we are doing at CFABQ works from my own personal experiences and love having the ability to work with all of our members so that they too can have positive, life changing experiences at CFABQ!
-I have obtained my CrossFit Level 1, CrossFit Gymnastics Level 1and attended the Catalyst Olympic weight lifting seminar.
+I have obtained my CrossFit Level 1, CrossFit Gymnastics Level 1 and attended the Catalyst Olympic weight lifting seminar.

 I was born and raised in Bloomfield, New Jersey (I know, I know, it all makes sense now).
 I grew up a huge sports fan, but mostly played baseball.
 I played baseball as early as I can remember all the way through High School.
 I also ran winter track to stay in shape for the off-season.
 In high school I was recruited to play baseball in college, but realized I wasn’t too heavy on the books and signed up for the United States Air Force instead.
 I was stationed in Albuquerque, NM at Kirtland AFB where I worked on aircraft engines.
 It wasn’t until I joined the Air Force that I really started lifting weights, but the “broski” gym just wasn’t cutting it for me.
 I heard of CrossFit, but decided to do my research, and shortly after ended up at CrossFit Albuquerque in my first class.
 There was no turning back from there.
 I fell in love with the workouts, the challenge of new movements, the competition, and the great community.
 Suffering through workouts really brings you together with the members and it becomes more than just a gym, it’s a family.
 The one thing I have taken away from CrossFit is mental toughness.
 I have less self-doubt inside and outside of the gym and it drives me to do things I would have never wanted to do in the past.
 I am happy to say I now have my CrossFit Level 1 Certification, and am currently enrolled in Central New Mexico Community College where I’m pursuing Physical Therapy.
 “I’ve been busy acknowledging the largest room in the world, the room for growth.”